 The exterior lighting for the proposed development will be designed to mitigate these adverse effects by ensuring that both disability and discomfort glare are carefully controlled and veiling reflections are minimised.

 Quality of Light:

-Good colour rendering high efficiency LED light sources will be specified in all external areas of the development.
-The luminaires specified shall have a minimum Ra., value of 75.
+have a minimum Ra14 value of 75.

-FACIAL RECOGNITION: ZONES OF PROXIMITY

-ENVIRONMENTAL CONSIDERATIONS

-Recent surveys carried out by the project ecologist Arup have indicated the presence of common and soprano pipistrelle, Daubenton's bat, noctule, serotine and brown long-eared bat within 2 km of the site.
+FACIAL RECOGNITION: ZONES OF PROXIMITY - People will experience a number of significant changes to visual - "....Oldageischaracterised by reduced absolute sensitivity to light, reduced visual acuity, reduced contrast sensitivity, reduced colour discrimination, smaller visual fields and greater sensitivity to glare" - Source: Peter Boyce, Human Factors in Lighting Good colour rendering high efficiency LED light sources will be specified in all external areas of the development.
+The luminaires specified shall LIGHTING DESIGN CRITERIA ENVIRONMENTAL CONSIDERATIONS Surveys carried out by the project ecologist Arup have indicated the presence of common and soprano pipistrelle, Daubenton's bat, noctule, serotine and brown long-eared bat within 2 km of the site.
 The site is situated adjacent to private gardens to the West and to the pond and plantation woodland to the South, which increase the potential value of these areas for bats.
 Especially the row of trees along the western boundary could provide roosting, foraging and commuting habitat for bats.
 The Bat Conservation Trust has published guidance for mitigating the effects of artificial lighting on bats in its publication Landscape and Urban Design for Bats & Biodiversity.
 Additional guidance has been previously published in the ILP/Bat Conservation Trust document entitled "Bats and Lighting in the UK".
-The guide makes the following recommendations:

-- No bat roost (including access points) should be directly illuminated; - The type of lamp (light source) specified can have an adverse impact on bats foraging and commuting; - Lighting should be directed to where it is needed and light spill - The height of lighting columns in general should be as short as is possible; - The light should be as low as guidelines permit.
+The guide makes the following recommendations: - No bat roost (including access points) should be directly illuminated; - The type of lamp (light source) specified can have an adverse impact • on bats foraging and commuting; - Lighting should be directed to where it is needed and light spill avoided; - The height of lighting columns in general should be as short as is possible; - The light should be as low as guidelines permit.
 If lighting is not needed, don't light; - The times during which the lighting is operational should be limited to provide some dark periods; - Roads or trackways in areas important for foraging bats should contain stretches left unlit to avoid isolation of bat colonies.
 The annotated plan to the right illustrates the existing bat commuting and foraging corridor to the North-West side of the development site (highlighted in pink), with a series of proposed artificial bat roots (highlighted in blue).
 Lighting in proximity to the artificial bat roosts should be avoided to reduce disturbance to bats roosts.
-Lighting in vicinity of the commuting corridor should ideally be avoided, but if necessary, it should be designed to minimised spillage onto trees.

-it is recommended that this be in the form of 'warm' LED lighting with a low UV content in order to minimise the impact of this lighting on bats.
-New lighting should also be fitted with louvres, cowls or other beam shaping devices to limit the angle of light to 70 degrees or below.
+Lighting in vicinity of the commuting corridor should ideally be avoided, but if necessary, it should be designed to minimised spillage onto trees. it is recommended that this be in the form of 'warm' LED lighting with a low UV content in order to minimise the impact of this lighting on bats.
+New lighting should also be fitted with louvres, cowls or other beam shaping devices to limit the angle of light to 70 degrees or less.

+gia EQUATION
-A COMMON PIPISTRELLE BAT IN FLIGHT

-SKETCH CROSS SECTION OF PRIMARY ROUTE AND BAT ACTIVITY
+A COMMON PIPISTRELLE BAT IN FLIGHT SKETCH CROSS SECTION OF PRIMARY ROUTE AND BAT ACTIVITY